Daniel-Harrod13/Final-Project/README.md

 # Final-Project
 ## Machine Learning Section.
 For our final project, I was in charge of starting up the Machine Learning part of our project.
-We will be using a data set from https://www.kaggle.com/murattademir/heart-disease-binary-classification and a Machine Learning aloritihim to predict Heart Disease in Patients.
+We will be using a data set from https://www.kaggle.com/murattademir/heart-disease-binary-classification and a Machine Learning aloritihim to accuratley predict Heart Disease or Heart Attakcs using this dataset.
 This dataset contains 253,680 survey responses from cleaned BRFSS 2015.
 Our Target variable is a Binary of a classification of a 0 (meaning this specific patient doesn't have or was not diagnosed a heart complication.) or a 1 (meaning a diagnosis of a heart disease or attack).
-Using this data set we hope to build a Machine Learning algorithim to accuratley predict if patients have a risk of diagnosis of Heart Disease or Heart Attacks.

 The List of other data points in this set are as follows...